 Grow Your Photography From Home

-By looking around your house and using your imagination, you are sure to find some inspiration for an impromptu photo shoot.
-We have included some of our favourite tips below, as well as 5 essential items to have in your kit to grow your photography from home.
+Whether you're a seasoned photographer or just starting out, shooting from home is one of the best ways to sharpen your skills.
+By looking around your house and using your imagination, you're sure to find plenty of inspiration for an impromptu photo shoot.
+We've included some of our favourite tips below, as well as 5 essential items to have in your kit to grow your photography from home.

 A burning desire

-Fire is a visually eye-catching element that most of us are able to capture in various ways around our house.
-These ways include tealights, candles, or even an open fireplace.
-Bright flames are a great way of experimenting with strong contrasts, a term that is sometimes called chiaroscuro in the art world.
+Fire is a visually eye-catching element that most of us are able to capture in various ways around the house — tealights, candles, or even an open fireplace.
+Bright flames are a great way of experimenting with strong contrasts, a technique sometimes called chiaroscuro in the art world.

-Here are a few basic ideas that you can investigate:
+Here are a few basic ideas to investigate:

-• Use longer shutter speeds and uncover how this affects the flickering flame.
+• Use longer shutter speeds and discover how this affects the flickering flame.

 • Use a faster shutter speed and see if you can capture a sharp image of the flame.

-• Play with contrast, emphasising the brightness of the flame and the darkness of the backgrounds.
+• Play with contrast, emphasising the brightness of the flame against a dark background.

-Note: Although fire is fun to photograph and you can come up with some great images, always be sure to exercise caution and safety above all else.
+Note: Although fire is fun to photograph and you can come up with some great images, always exercise caution and safety above all else.

 Photographing your food

-Social media is flooded with images of food, as just a quick inspection will uncover.
-With a lunchtime snap being so common, it is hard to see these pictures as more than an effort to make friends and family envious, but there can be more to it.
-For generations, food has been a common artistic subject and making food look visually appealing is a required technique of any commercial photographer.
+Social media is flooded with images of food, and for good reason — food photography is a legitimate and highly valued commercial skill.
+For generations, food has been a common artistic subject, and making it look visually appealing is a core technique of any commercial photographer.

 Successful food imagery takes into account the following important factors: